 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

-Faith in God creates faith in whatever is of God, including men who are truly sent from God.
-It does not create faith in religious organizations, nor is it faith in religious leaders whom God has not ordained.
+True faith in God creates faith in whatever is of God, including men who are truly sent from God.
+Faith in God is not faith in religious organizations, nor is it faith in religious leaders whom God has not ordained.
 Faith in God generates a discerning faith, a faith born of godly wisdom that recognizes God’s anointing.
 Faith in God is faith in all that is true and good and holy.

-Faith in a man sent from God brings blessing and joy.
-As a righteous king once said, “Believe in the Lord your God; so shall you be established.
+Faith in a man sent from God brings blessing and joy, as a righteous King once said, “Believe in the Lord your God; so shall you be established.
 Believe His prophets; so shall you prosper” (2Chron.
 20:20).
-Paul told the saints of his time to "be followers of me” (1Cor.
-4:16).
-Paul knew that he was sent by God and that those who followed his example would be blessed.
-He wrote in another place, "Those things which you have both learned, and received, and heard, and seen in me, do, and the God of peace will be with you” (Phip.
+Paul told the saints of his time, “Be imitators of me” (1Cor.
+4:16), because Paul knew that he was following Christ and that whoever followed his example would be blessed.
+He wrote in another place, “The things you learned and received and heard and saw in me, these things put into practice, and the God of peace shall be with you” (Phip.
 4:9).
 Any man whom God sends, if he is faithful, can say the same thing.
 Faith in God understands that ministers are safe guides only as they are directed by the mighty hand of God, and it recognizes those who are not.

-For many centuries now, God’s people have placed their confidence in Christian ministers, professional religionists who know neither the power nor the wisdom of God; consequently, God’s people are completely divided and utterly confused.
-God’s children desperately need men who truly have been anointed, men who will warn the saints, as Paul did, to place their faith “not in the wisdom of men, but in the power of God."
-Only by faith in the miracle-working power of God will lead us into a knowledge of the truth and will enable us to escape all the pitfalls that are laid for us in this wicked world.
+For many centuries now, God’s people have placed their confidence in powerful religious organizations and professional religionists who know neither the power nor the wisdom of God; as a result, God’s people are completely divided and utterly confused.
+God’s children are nourished only by men who are anointed of God.
+Such men fearlessly warn the saints, as Paul did, to place their faith “not in the wisdom of men, but in the power of God.”
+Faith in the power of God will lead us into a knowledge of the truth and will enable us to escape all the pitfalls that are laid for us in this wicked world.
 We need more Josephs in our midst today, men who can bind the princes of error and teach the saints wisdom (Ps.
 105:22).
 Yes, we need men who can lead God’s children back to Him for a restoration of the signs and gifts that are a seal of His approval.

 Around the globe, people are anxiously watching the positioning of armed forces, wondering when and where the next great war will break out, or when the next great natural disaster will occur.
 Others, wiser than these, are watching and praying for the promised outpouring of the Spirit of God in the last days.
 They know that war is like poverty – it will always be among us.
 Those who understand the truth spend their time being filled with the oil of the Spirit so that they will be prepared, whatever happens.
 They know that, regardless of what happens, God’s power is able to keep them safe.
 Let us be wise, too, child of God, and pray, for troublesome times are ahead for this world, and our need of shelter in Christ is great.
 Let us be united and covered with the whole armor of God!
-When that is done, we will be equipped to survive the "fiery trials" that lie ahead.
+When that is done, we will be equipped to survive whatever “fiery trials” lie ahead.
 Of the coming “great tribulation” (Mt.
-24:21), Jesus said, “As a snare, it will come upon all those who dwell on the face of the whole earth” (Lk.
+24:21), Jesus said, “As a snare, it will come upon all who dwell on the face of the whole earth” (Lk.
 21:35).
-But it need not take us by surprise, as Paul pointed out to the Thessalonian saints: “The day of the Lord is coming like a thief in the night . . . .
-But you, brethren, are not in darkness that that day should overtake you as a thief” (1Thess.
-5:2-4).
-And Jesus exhorts us to prepare for that time with these words: "Watch, therefore, and pray always so that you may be accounted worthy to escape all the things that are to come, and to stand before the Son of man” (Lk.
+But it need not take us by surprise, as Paul pointed out to the Thessalonian saints: “The Day of the Lord is coming like a thief in the night . . . .
+But as for you, brothers, you are not in darkness that that day should overtake you like a thief” (1Thess.
+5:2, 4).
+Jesus exhorted us to prepare for that time with these words: “Stay alert and always pray, so that you might be counted worthy to escape all the things that are to come, and to stand before the Son of man” (Lk.
 21:36).